ym001/distancia/docs/WeisfeilerLehmanSimilarity.rst

    Are Star and Random1 potentially isomorphic?
 False Are Star and Random2 potentially isomorphic?
 False Are Random1 and Random2 potentially isomorphic?
-False

-This example compares a cycle graph with a path graph, both having 5 nodes.
-The Weisfeiler-Lehman similarity quantifies how structurally similar these graphs are.

-Academic Citations
+False Academic Citations
 ------------------